Juan-Jones/blogsphere/content/blog/passive-income-investments.md

 ### 20. Private Lending

 Private lending involves lending money directly to individuals or businesses, often secured by collateral such as real estate.
-Private lending can offer the potential for higher returns, but it also carries significant risks and may not be suitable for everyone.
+This particular lending can offer the potential for higher returns, but it also carries significant risks and may not be suitable for everyone.

 ### 21. Dividend Stocks

 Dividend stocks are stocks that pay a portion of their profits to shareholders in the form of dividends.
-Dividend stocks can be a good option for investors looking for steady income in addition to potential capital appreciation.
+They can be a good option for investors looking for steady income in addition to potential capital appreciation.

 ### 22. Real Estate Crowdfunding

 Real estate crowdfunding involves investing in a diversified portfolio of real estate projects through an online platform.
-Real estate crowdfunding can offer the potential for high returns, but it also carries risks and may not be suitable for everyone.
+This type of crowdfunding can offer the potential for high returns, but it also carries risks and may not be suitable for everyone.

 ### 23. Commodities